Skip to main content

 Disambiguation5/5

-Each tool targets a distinct entity or action (bill, committee, event, jurisdiction, legislators by location, jurisdictions list, and searches for bills, committees, events, people) with no overlapping purposes.
+Each tool targets a distinct entity or operation (bill, committee, event, jurisdiction, legislators by location, jurisdictions list, and search endpoints for bills, committees, events, people).
+No two tools have overlapping purposes; even get_legislators_by_location is unique from search_people by using geographic coordinates.

 Naming Consistency5/5